Old Swan: Government

 Old Swan is represented by Paula Barker MP (Labour Party) and is in the parliamentary constituency of Liverpool Wavertree; prior to the constituency's re-creation the area was part of Liverpool Broadgreen.

 Council Services

 Old Swan library is managed by Liverpool City Council.
-The was built with Victorian black and white features, originally opening in 1913 as a reading room, and has its own garden, the entrance to which is on the A57.
+It was built with Victorian black and white features, originally opening in 1913 as a reading room, and has its own garden, the entrance to which is on the A57.

 Economy

 Old Swan has a varied collection of clothes and food shops situated along Prescot Road serving local residents.
 In addition, the area is also served by a large Tesco supermarket and an Aldi facing it across St. Oswald Street.
 Further down Prescot Road, away from the city centre, is a Sainsbury's supermarket in neighbouring Knotty Ash ward.
 During 2011, Asda took over the Netto premises, and it is now an Asda supermarket.
 In July 2015, work began refurbishing the Red House pub and a Costa Coffee store was opened later the same month.